TharukRenuja/Rufin/README.md

 - Discord Rich Presence support
 - Automatic metadata caching for missing lyrics/cover arts
 - Music player basics like Gapless/Crossfade/ReplayGain/Equalizer
-- Best-effort path matching (also configurable manually) with your music server and local folders if enabled, you can play from your local files while keeping server reporting
+- Best-effort path matching with your music server and local folders if enabled, you can play from your local files while keeping server reporting
-- Rich customization while preserving GTK4 menus
+- Rich customization while preserving GTK menus

 # Screenshots